meronvermaas/data-visualization/3-lesson.md

 Refer to “Salience” in Data Visualization handbook.
 - Do you think such line plot is an ideal visualization of our data?
 - What changes would you suggest to improve the Silence of this graph?

-## Scatter plot

-A scatter plot displays values for typically two variables for a set of data.
-The values are represented by dots, where each dot's position on the horizontal (x) and vertical (y) axis represents the values of the two variables.
-Scatterplots are particularly useful for identifying relationships, patterns, and correlations between variables providing a clear and intuitive way to visualize and interpret relationships between the two variables.

-Patterns such as clusters, trends, and outliers can be identified in these plots.
-Correlation analysis, understanding distributions, identifying outliers and comparing different groups are some common uses of visualizing data on a scatter plots

-{% include figure.html img="Scatterplot-Py.jpeg" alt="Scatter ploy of brain region-specific expression Data" caption="" width="75%" %}